 - B. That Council make arrangements for the hosting of clinics at a more suitable location. - C. That Council purchase new computer software for the recording and management of children's immunisation details.

-Anne Seaton Manager Regulation & Compliance Michael Miocic Director Development & Regulation complies with the Local Government Act 1993 and other relevant legislation and Council's investments strategies as considered by Council's Finance
+Anne Seaton Manager Regulation & Compliance Michael Miocic Director Development & Regulation

 REVIEW OF COUNCIL'S INVESTMENT POLICY